proji-rocks/proji/README.md

 ### Setting up a Class <a name = "setting_up_a_class"></a>

 To solve this problem with proji, we first have to create a so-called class.
-A class in proji represents the structure and behavior for projects of a particular topic (python in this example).
+A class in proji defines the structure and behavior for projects of a particular topic (python in this example).
 It serves as a template through which proji will create new projects for you in the future.

 In our case, we want to have the same basic structure for our python projects in the future.
 So we'll create a class for python.
-This class will determine which directories and files we always want to get created by proji and which scripts proji should execute after project generation, for example a script for git which automatically initializes the project, creates several branches and executes a first commit.
+This class will determine which directories and files we always want to get created by proji and which scripts proji should execute after project generation, for example a script for git which automatically initializes the project, creates a develop branch and makes a first commit.

 Note that folders and files can either be created new and empty or be copied from a so-called template.
-In the config folder you can find a template folder (~/.config/proji/templates/) in which you can store folders and files that you want to use as templates.
+In the config folder you can find a template folder (`~/.config/proji/templates/`) in which you can store folders and files that you want to use as templates.
 In our example we could put a template python file into this folder.
 The file could contain a very basic python script something like a 'hello world' program.
 We can tell proji to always copy this file into our newly created python projects.
 The same goes for folders.
 The goal of the templates is to save you some more time.

 In addition, we can assign scripts to a proji class which will be executed in a desired order after the project directory has been created.
-Scripts must be saved under `~/.config/proji/scripts/` and can then be used by name in the class.
+Scripts must be saved under `~/.config/proji/scripts/` and can then be referenced by name in the class config.

 #### Structure of a Class